OpenDartboard/OpenDartboard/README.md

 ## 6. Roadmap (1.0)

-- Camera auto-calibration
+- ✅ Camera auto-calibration
+- ✅ WebSocket API for real-time scores
-- Tip detection & scorring
+- Tip detection & scoring
-- WebSocket API & ASCII HDMI output
 - Configurations/options
+- REST API for settings/calibration

+## 7. API Documentation

+See `docs/api.md` for WebSocket API specification and client examples.

+## .
+Custom Detector

+See `docs/detectors.md` for examples how to write you own detector if you wish.

-## 7. Contributing
+## 9. Contributing

 Pull requests are welcome!
 Please file an issue first — we’ll discuss approach & design.